junior-jl/learning-python/data-structures-and-algorithms/notes.md

 ## Data structures in Python

 Python is equipped with several built-in data structures to help us efficiently handle large amounts of data.

+The four primary built-in data structures offered in Python3 are:

+- List
+- Tuple
+- Dictionary
+- Set